B-Malikk/Project-PAD/docs/Conversation.md

 the self method.

 __Parameters__
-- *mirai* - the main class Mirai.
+- *mirai* - the main class Mirai

 ### activateTopic(*topicContent*, *language*)
 This method activates the dialog function when called.
 The method will set the language chosen by the user, load the topic content, activate the topic name and subscribe to the topic.

 __Parameters__
-- *topicContent* - a variable which contains the dialog, written by the user.
+- *topicContent* - a variable which contains the dialog, written by the user
-- *language* - a string that specifies the language that will be used.
+- *language* - a string that specifies the language that will be used

 ### deactivateTopic(*topicContent*)
 This method deactivates the dialog function when called.
 The method will unsubscribe to the topic, deactivate the topic